alfords/DSE-220/README.md

 Jupyter can be installed using Anaconda or pip.
 Anaconda is recommended for new users.
 You can follow the steps from [here](http://jupyter.readthedocs.io/en/latest/install.html).
 Installation steps using Anaconda are also given below.
 Note that we prefer Python 3.5/3.6.
+All sample iPython notebooks will use Python 3.5.

 **For Windows:**